mrattner/tennis-scoring/README.md

 Interface for a hypothetical tennis tournament scoring system.
 Written as an ES6/Node practice exercise for Evnex, 22 July 2020.

+In the top-level directory, run `npm install --only=dev` to install dependencies, and `npm test` to run the tests demonstrating the behaviour of the `pointWonBy` and `score` methods.

 ## Expected inputs and outputs
 See the [Wikipedia article about tennis scoring][1].